rexrainbow/phaser3-rex-notes/docs/docs/gridtable.md

 - `cellWidth` : Width of each cell.
     - Expand cell width to fit table width : set `cellWidth` to `undefined`, and `scrollMode` is `'vertical'`.
 - `cellVisibleCallback` , `cellVisibleCallbackScope` : Callback when cell begins visible.
+- `reuseCellContainer` : Set `true` to reuse cell container when cell is visible.
 - `cellInvisibleCallback`, `cellInvisibleCallbackScope`: Callback when cell begins invisible.
 - `clamplTableOXY` : Set `true` to clamp `tableOX`, `tableOY` when out-of-bound,
     - Set `false` when dragging by [scroller](scroller.md)